 This post contains spoilers.
-There are no spoilers of specific events, only of concepts and ideals that are revealed to be important to the plot, and how they relate to specific characters.
-If you plan on watching the show, I highly suggest you do not read this post until after you have done so.
-However, if you are still on the fence about whether or not to watch it, give this post a read and hopefully you it will convince you that watching LWA will be well worth your time.
+There are no spoilers of specific events, only of concepts and ideals that are important to the plot and how they relate to specific characters.
+If you plan on watching the show, I highly suggest you don’t read this post until after you’ve done so.
+However, if you’re still on the fence, read this post; hopefully, it will convince you that watching LWA is worth your time.

 On Netflix!

-I just finished watching Little Witch Academia and it is one of my favorite animated TV shows of all time.
+I just finished watching Little Witch Academia, one of my favorite animated TV shows of all time.
 I think I may still like Airbender slightly more, but LWA is now above Steven Universe on the Kersti favorites scale.

 The Grand Triskelion